-We spend a lot of time listening to folks talk about cutting the cord on cable TV, both over the phone with customers and online.
+We spend a lot of time listening to folks talk about finding an alternative to cable TV, both over the phone with customers and online.

-While there’s a ton of valuable info on the internet that can help you get started, there are a few cord cutting myths that we’ve seen pop up repeatedly, especially around Over-the-Air TV.
+While there’s a ton of valuable info on the internet that can help you get started, there are a few Over-the-Air TV myths that we’ve seen pop up repeatedly.

 MYTH #1 – You Need an ‘HD’-Capable TV Antenna

 The same TV antenna your grandparents installed on their roof is also ‘HD-capable’ and ‘4K-ready’.

 Why?
 Picture quality is based on the originating broadcast and the tuner technology you use to watch the signals, rather than the TV antenna you use to bring them in.

 MYTH #2 – ATSC 3.0 Signals Are in 4K Quality Today

 However, it’s still VERY early days in the transition to ATSC 3.0.
 Even if your local stations are broadcasting in that format, they’re not doing it in 4K quality yet.

 At best, you’ll be watching TV programs in 1080p versus 1080i.

 MYTH #3 – You Don’t Get Many Channels with a TV Antenna